kppeterkiss/ml-labs/4_bayasian_network/VE.md

-## Great — let’s do a full numeric Variable Elimination example
+## Full numeric Variable Elimination example

 I’ll use the **student network** and compute: